salt-community/pp-amanda/documentation/run-local.md

-# Run Quick-R Locally (with LocalStack)
+# Run Quickr Locally (with LocalStack)

 This project includes a complete local setup so you can run all microservices, the database layer and the Lambda with full AWS-like behavior — but **without using AWS credits**.

-Local development uses:
+Local development requires you to have:

 - Spring Boot (Lobby + Game)
 - Vue 3 (Frontend)